3264876581/goAstar/README.md

 ![3](https://github.com/user-attachments/assets/3553d0af-796c-441a-9808-95a5875c0a58)

-# obstacle judge Rules(white circle is obstacle,if some one is obstacle,failed to pass)
+# obstacle judge Rules
+# if has one circle is obstacle , pass failed

 1.Normal